First Russian circumnavigation: Travel plans and command

-According to the RAC's instruction from July 10, 1803, and the Rumyantsev's letter to Rezanov from May 28, 1803, the expedition was supposed to get to Kamchatka and Alaska, and round Cape Horn through Cape Verde and port Valparaíso in Chile.
-On the way back, ships were supposed to visit Canton, South Asian and Indian ports, to establish trading relations.
-Lisyansky who led Neva should have explored the Bering Strait and the North-Western way.
-At the very last minute on June 18, 1803, baron J. K. Odeleben submitted his project on heading the expedition to Africa to organize the resettlement of black people to the Far Eastern parts of Russia as free colonists.
-The plan was rejected as being "non-performing".
+According to the RAC instructions dated July 10, 1803, and a letter from Rumyantsev to Rezanov on May 28, 1803, the expedition was to sail to Kamchatka and Alaska, navigating around Cape Horn through Cape Verde and port Valparaíso in Chile.
+On return, the ships were to visit Canton and ports in South Asia and India.
+Additionally, Lisyansky and the Neva were tasked with exploring the Bering Strait.
+On June 18, 1803, Baron J. K. Odeleben proposed adding stops in Africa to organize the resettlement of Africans to Far Eastern Russia as free colonists.
+However, the plan was ultimately rejected.

-Minister of Foreign Affairs Chancellor Alexander Vorontsov ordered the Russian embassies in England, Spain, the Netherlands, Portugal, France to ask local governments to help the expedition.
-For instance, the British consulate in St. Petersburg allowed the expedition to freely act in any of the British lands.
-The final plan of the journey, that was approved by the RAC's directorate, was the following: two sloops were supposed to get to Hawaiian islands through Cape Horn, where Lisyansky would lead Neva to the Russian America while Nadezhda under the command of Krusenstern would get to Japan.
-After spending the winter on Kamchatka or Kodiak island, the sloops were to be reunited and headed to Canton for trading furs.
-The return route Krusenstern could choose by himself.
+Minister of Foreign Affairs, Chancellor Alexander Vorontsov, ordered Russian embassies in England, Spain, the Netherlands, Portugal, and France to ask their local governments to help the expedition.
+The British consulate in St. Petersburg allowed the expedition to act on British lands freely.

+Finally, both ships were to reach the Hawaiian islands, where Lisyansky would lead the Neva to Russian America while Nadezhda would seek Japan.
+After wintering on Kamchatka or Kodiak Island, the sloops would reunite and head to Canton.
+Krusenstern was given the authority to choose the return route independently.